emanifesto/Adobe-Extension-Web/README.md

 User Authentication, Stripe webhooks, and email routing are handled through serverless functions hosted on Cloudflare.
 Built with vanilla JS, HTML, and CSS, and database interaction achieved with SQLite.
+Sitemap, robots.txt, and metadata implemented for better SEO.

 **[Extension Github Repo](https://github.com/Emmanuel1037/Adobe-Extension)**